sudiplahiri3123-alt/pixon/docs/index.md

 Welcome to the Pixon documentation!

-Pixon is a high-performance image processing library and CLI tool built in C++/OpenCV.
+Pixon is a high-performance image processing library and CLI tool built in C++.
 It supports operations like resizing, cropping, rotating, flipping, color adjustments, filters, and more.

 ## Quick Links